 Team meetings can drastically differ in size and scope.
-Whether it’s a decision-making meeting, a problem-solving meeting, or an information sharing meeting, some universally understood decorum is necessary to ensure your meeting operates smoothly.
+Whether it’s a decision-making meeting, a problem-solving meeting, a standup, or an information sharing meeting, some universally understood decorum is necessary to ensure your meeting operates smoothly.

 Some questions to think about: What is the protocol for speaking out?
 Can anyone speak?
 Should they wait to be called on by the meeting leader?
 Does everyone need to have their camera on?
 Do you want non-speakers to be muted?